 Site restoration costs are capitalised within costs of the associated assets and the provision is included in the statement of financial position at total present value of the estimated cost to restore operating locations.
 These costs are estimated and based on judgements and assumptions regarding removal dates, environmental legislation and technologies.
-Over time, the liability is increased for the change in the present value based on a risk adjusted pre-tax discount rate appropriate to the risks inherent in the liability.
-The costs of restoration are brought to account in the profit and loss through depreciation of the associated assets over the economic life of the projects with which these costs are associated.
+Over time, the liability is increased for the change in the present value based on a risk adjusted pre-tax discount rate appropriate to the brought to account in the profit and loss through depreciation of the associated assets over the economic life of the projects with which these costs are associated.
 The unwinding of the discount is recorded as an accretion charge within finance costs.